 - Email flags and reminders

-Unlike Apple Mail, Microsoft Outlook offers more customization and features for both casual and power users.
+Microsoft Outlook offers more customization and features for both casual and power users.
 Aside from Microsoft Exchange and 365, it also accepts iCloud, Gmail, Yahoo Mail, and more custom servers.
 Alongside the mail inbox, users can also access a Calendar and quickly manage other Microsoft services.
 Furthermore, the main interface offers customizable themes (light/dark), toolbar ribbon, sidebar, and information density.
 While it displays the inbox of the primary email by default, it can also show the mails of all accounts in a single section, making it easier to work and multitask.
-Regarding safety, Outlook has protection features like message encryption to prevent other parties from reading messages and sensitivity labels to secure confidential mails.
+Regarding safety, Outlook has protection features like message encryption to prevent other parties from reading messages and sensitivity labels to secure confidential mail.
 Also, it offers email blocking, flagging, spam protection, deep search, contact priorities, smart filters, and more.
 However, it’s also important to learn that unlike on mobile, the Mac app is only available for individuals with Microsoft 365 subscriptions.

 - Modern design